enzomarc237/snapgrid_flutter/IMPLEMENTATION_STATUS.md

 - Code signing not set up
 - Distribution package not prepared

+## Implementation Highlights

+The following key features have been completely implemented:

+1. **Core UI Structure**

+   - MacOS-native interface with proper window configuration
+   - Multi-view navigation with sidebar
+   - Grid and detail views with proper state management

+2. **Screenshot Management**

+   - File import with metadata tracking
+   - Thumbnail display with selection capability
+   - Proper file organization with structured directories

+3. **Gemini AI Integration**

+   - Complete API service with robust error handling
+   - Secure API key management
+   - Structured data extraction for UI analysis

+4. **Search & Organization**
+   - Text search across metadata and AI analysis
+   - UI feedback for search results
+   - Settings view with comprehensive storage information

 ## Summary

 - **Complete**: 14/16 tasks (87.5%)
 - **Partially Complete**: 1/16 tasks (6.25%)
 - **Not Implemented**: 2/16 tasks (12.5%)

+**Status by Phase:**

+- **Phase 1 (Project Setup)**: 100% Complete
+- **Phase 2 (Screenshot Management)**: 100% Complete
+- **Phase 3 (Gemini Integration)**: 100% Complete
+- **Phase 4 (Smart Organization)**: 100% Complete
+- **Phase 5 (Refinements & Packaging)**: 33% Complete

-The application has successfully implemented all core functionality described in Phases 1-4 of the development plan, including the critical Gemini AI integration, screenshot management, and search functionality.
-The remaining tasks in Phase 5 are primarily related to production readiness (testing, packaging) and would typically be addressed in the final stages before distribution.
+The application has successfully implemented all core functionality described in Phases 1-4 of the development plan.
+The key features - screenshot management, Gemini AI integration, and search functionality - are all fully working and integrated.

+The remaining tasks in Phase 5 (specifically testing and distribution packaging) are typically addressed in the final stages before release and can be implemented as needed when the application is ready for distribution.